-The trail meanders gently through the rain forest for about 1.2 miles emerging onto a grassy, rocky beach.
+The trail meadners gently through the rain forest for about 1.2 miles emerging onto a grassy, rocky beach.
 Kelgaya Point is to the right followed by Battery Point just beyond Kelgaya Bay.
-Depending on your fitness and pace, plan at least 45 minutes one way.
-You might want to bring a walking stick, and water is recommended.
+Depending on your fitness and pace, plan at least 45 minutes each way.